Mohammed Ameziane

-Mohammed ben al-Hajj Amezian (الشريف محمد بن الحاج أمزيان; 1859 – 15 May 1912), also known as El Mizzian by the Spanish, was a Moroccan sharif who served as the main leader of the Riffian resistance against Spanish rule in northern Morocco prior to the rise of Abd el-Krim in 1921.
+Mohammed Ben Elhaj Amezian (الشريف محمد بن الحاج أمزيان; 1859 – 15 May 1912), also known as El Mizzian by the Spanish, was a Riffian qaid and a Moroccan sharif who served as the main leader of the Riffian resistance against Spanish rule in northern Morocco prior to the rise of Abd el-Krim in 1921.

 Early life

 Sharif Mohamed Amezian belonged to a Sharifian family that traced its lineage to Hasan ibn Ali and Fatima.
 Amezian is believed to have been descended from Idrisid Hammudids who lived among the Qala'iya tribe.
 His family created the Zawiya Al Qadiria which is also known by the Zawiya of Sidi Ahmed ou Abdsalam in Azghenghan.
+Both are located near Beni Bouifrour and are one of the five branches that comprise the Iqer'iyen tribe.
 Amezian memorized the Quran in his father's zawiya and joined the Mosque of al-Qarawiyyin to complete his studies between 1887 and 1891.

 Confrontation with Bou Hmara

-After 1907, following the cession by Bou Hmara of the mining operations in the area to the Spanish, Ameziane prosecuted the former.
-Bou hmara tried to arrest him in the early 1907, but he managed to escape and took refuge in the Moroccan army whose base was near Melilla.
+After 1907, following the cession by Bou Hmara of the mining operations in the area to the Spanish, Ameziane fought the former.
+Bou Hmara tried to have him arrested in early 1907, but he managed to escape and took refuge in the Moroccan army base near Melilla.

-Ameziane fought with its soldiers when they attempted to outflank the rebellion of Bou hmara in the eastern region.
-However Bou hmara and his team defeated the weakened Makhzen in 1907, then the rest of the army including Amezian took refuge in Melilla in the beginning of 1908.
+Ameziane fought along the soldiers when they attempted to outflank the rebellion of Bou Hmara in the eastern region.
+However Bou Hmara and his forces defeated the weakened Makhzen in 1907, leading to the rest of the army, including Amezian, taking refuge in Melilla in the beginning of 1908.

-During the domination of Bou hmara over the eastern Rif he authorized two companies, a Spanish and a French one, to exploit the iron and lead mines in Bouifror and build two railway lines connecting them to Melilla.
-But after the crushing defeat inflicted on Bou hmara by the Ait Waryaghel tribe he returned to the east and found out that the eastern Riffian tribes had chosen Cherif Mohamed Amezian as their leader in October 1908.
+During the domination of Bou Hmara over the eastern Rif he authorized two companies, a Spanish and a French one, to exploit the iron and lead mines in Bouifror and build two railway lines connecting them to Melilla.
+But after the crushing defeat inflicted on Bou Hmara by the Ait Waryaghel tribe, he returned to the east and found out that the eastern Riffian tribes had chosen Cherif Mohamed Amezian as their leader in October 1908.
 They hindered railway projects and the exploitation of the mines.

-Bou hmara, lacking enough Spanish support, was forced out of the area in late 1908.
+Bou Hmara, lacking enough Spanish support, was forced out of the area in late 1908.